 Dott has carried that improvement forward and his victory over Ronnie O’Sullivan in the quarter-finals underlined his intent.

-Already guaranteed £40,000 for reaching the World Grand Prix final, if Dott were to win he would reclaim a spot in the elite top 16.
+Already guaranteed £40,000 for reaching this stage, if Dott were to win he would reclaim a spot in the elite top 16.

 With the season gearing towards its conclusion in Sheffield, that could be vital for Dott’s ambitions to qualify automatically for this year’s World Championship.

 2006 World Champ Graeme Dott now has the opportunity of winning his first ranking title in 13 years, after showing great bottle to beat Tom Ford in a back-and-forth semi-final.

 — World Snooker Tour (@WeAreWST) February 7, 2020

 Robertson, though, will be a formidable challenge to overcome and the Melbourne man could have his eye on yet another bonus that’s on offer.

 The former world number one is already in prime position to collect a £150,000 jackpot for topping the European Series order of merit.

 An additional £100,000 payout will be given to the player who tops the Coral Series – three tournaments comprising this event as well as the Players and Tour Championships.